larralapid/cv.larralapid.dev/index.md

 ---

 ## 🔍 Summary
 ServiceNow expert with 8+ years of experience delivering process-driven, technical implementations across **Customer Service Management (CSM)** and **IT Service Management (ITSM)**.
-Specialized in building scalable, user-friendly solutions using **Service Portal**, **Configurable Workspace**, and **Performance Analytics**.
+Specialized in building scalable, user-friendly solutions using **Service Portal**, **Configurable Workspaces**, and **Performance Analytics**.
 Skilled at integrating and optimizing workflows, automating support experiences, and designing custom applications that enhance customer and agent effectiveness.
 Proven ability to collaborate cross-functionally and drive measurable outcomes through thoughtful architecture and agile delivery.
 ---

 ## 💼 Employment History